sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/user.md

 # User Profiles

-!!! warning

-    This page, as well as the whole "Guides" section, should be removed when no longer needed.

-## What to include

 This is a guide for writing the User Profiles document.
 The template (or form) itself is in another file: [User Profiles Template](../forms/user.md).

 !!! warning